 The WDE provides ongoing technical assistance to school districts and schools via telephone, technology and in person, and will offer training as necessary to assist schools and districts in meeting the requirements of statute and in the use of student data.
-The Title III Program Manager will connect school districts to agency resources when issues arise, and when addressing application gaps or monitoring findings.
+In the case that a district receiving Title III, Part A funds is not providing effective strategies the Title III Program Manager will increase the previously mentioned technical assistance strategies and assist the district in modifying the strategy.
+This may include national outreach efforts to find resources to best meet the needs of the district, finding additional professional development opportunities for the district, as well as providing other additional assistance to meet the individual district's needs.